-Your guide for planning an unforgettable baby shower!
+Your guide to throwing an unforgettable baby shower!

-We can’t get enough of the services at Melomist and can’t think of a better way to celebrate the mum-to-be than with a spa session.
-It offers bespoke packages so you can have everything exactly the way you want.
-Contact the staff here to create a special package and review pricing.
+Any expectant mum will know that her life is about to get seriously hectic, so we can’t think of a better way to celebrate than with a spa session!
+With excellent customer service, Melomist offers bespoke packages so you can have everything exactly the way the mama-to-be wants.

 Sense of Touch

-Any expectant mum will know that her life is about to get seriously hectic, so now is the time to treat to her to some relaxation.
-Sense of Touch’s Sparty (Spa Party!) packages (from $688 per person) are perfect for groups of six or more.
-Location-wise, the Lan Kwai Fong rooftop is as glam as it gets, although heavily pregnant spa-goers might find the stairs a bit of a hike!
-The Repulse Bay spa offers a beautiful outdoor-tented pagoda area and plenty of space for lounging and chatting post-pedi.
+Sense of Touch’s Sparty (Spa Party) packages are perfect for groups of six or more.
+Location-wise, the Lan Kwai Fong rooftop is as glam as it gets, although heavily pregnant spa-goers might find the stairs a bit of a hike.
+The Repulse Bay spa offers a beautiful outdoor-tented area and plenty of space for lounging and chatting post-pedi.

 Flawless will customise a package for your shower depending on your preference and number of guests.
-You can use the balcony for decorations and bring in food and drink to suit your tastes.
-Packages start from $500 per person.
+You can use the balcony to put up decorations, and also bring in food and drink to suit your tastes.

 The Feel Good Factor